wbudic/LifeLog/Current Development Check List.md

 ### v.1.8 SUN STABLE

+* Introduce a new column header background colour.
-* &#10004 Autologin bypasses actual wanted login.
+* &#10004; Autologin bypasses actual wanted login.
   * This is bug 20.

 ### v.1.7 Encountered